Legal Solutions

 What is a Breach of Fiduciary Duty?

 A breach of fiduciary duty is established when confidential or trusted authority is misused.
-The Supreme Court of Canada has confirmed that this claim arises not from property ownership but from the duty of trust between parties.
-As the Court stated in Hodgkinson v.
+The Supreme Court of Canada confirmed in Hodgkinson v.
 Simms, [1994] 3 S.C.R.
-377, fiduciary duty is one of utmost good faith and self-denial, arising where confidence is reposed and influence is accepted.
+377, that this claim arises not from property ownership but from the duty of trust between parties — where one party has placed its "trust and confidence" in another and the latter has accepted, expressly or by operation of law, to act consistently with that reposing of trust, a fiduciary relationship is established.

-Importantly, a fiduciary relationship may be either per se (automatic, such as trustee-beneficiary or director-corporation) or ad hoc (arising from the specific facts where discretionary power, vulnerability, and an undertaking of loyalty coincide).
+A relationship of trust and confidence — either per se (automatic, such as trustee-beneficiary or director-corporation) or ad hoc (arising from the specific facts where discretionary power, vulnerability, and an undertaking of loyalty coincide).

 The Nature of Loyalty

-• Avoidance of Conflict: The fiduciary must not let personal, family, or outside interests interfere with duty
+The fiduciary must not let personal, family, or outside interests interfere with duty — disclosure alone does not excuse a conflict; only informed consent can.

-• No Secret Profit: Any benefit derived from the relationship belongs to the beneficiary unless fully disclosed and consented to
+Any benefit derived from the relationship belongs to the beneficiary unless fully disclosed and consented to.
+Honest intentions are irrelevant if profit was concealed.

-• Confidentiality: Information gained through the fiduciary position cannot be exploited for personal gain
+Information gained through the fiduciary position cannot be exploited for personal gain — even if the beneficiary is not directly harmed by its use.

 Relationship to Other Claims

-A breach of fiduciary duty often overlaps with other causes of action, such as breach of contract, negligence, and breach of confidence.
-Understanding how these claims interact helps determine the most appropriate strategy for litigation or settlement.
+A breach of fiduciary duty often overlaps with other causes of action.
+Understanding how these claims interact helps determine the most effective litigation strategy and, critically, which remedies are available.

 Fiduciary Duty vs. Negligence

-• Breach of Fiduciary Duty condemns disloyalty.
-It addresses situations where the fiduciary puts personal interests ahead of the beneficiary's, creating or failing to disclose a conflict of interest
+The distinction is crucial to understanding remedies.
+Negligence focuses on carelessness — a professional who errs honestly and without self-interest may be liable in tort, but the matter is simply one of professional competence.
+Breach of fiduciary duty condemns disloyalty — it addresses situations where the fiduciary puts personal interests ahead of the beneficiary's, creating or failing to disclose a conflict of interest.

 Fiduciary Duty vs. Contract